 The smaller the aperture (larger number), the less light it lets in and the deeper the depth of field.

-Next to the 35mm, the ‘nifty fifty’ is likely the most iconic camera lens of all time.
+The ‘nifty fifty’ is likely the most iconic camera lens of all time.
 It’s been used since photography’s inception.

-The fifty millimetre lens has continued to entice and dazzle photographers to this day.
+The fifty-millimetre lens has continued to entice and dazzle photographers to this day.
 But with its popularity comes the tedious task of determining which 50mm to use.
 There are hundreds to choose from!

 The lens also rocks an ultrasonic motor with a silent focus motor.
 This is great for photographing animals.